Agriculture and seafood protocol during COVID-19

 - Congregate settings such as a motel, hotel or tents

-- Accommodations located on the same premises as the worksite or off-site
+- Housing located on the same premises as the worksite or off-site

-- Accommodation provided directly by an employer, facilitated by an employer, or an accommodation that an employee is required to utilize as part of the condition of employment
+- Housing provided directly by an employer, facilitated by an employer, or an accommodation that an employee is required to utilize as part of the condition of employment

-The employer may be directly or indirectly associated with the accommodation.
+The employer may be directly or indirectly associated with the housing.
 For example, some camps are owned and operated by third parties that have a contract with an employer.

-The IPC protocol should outline how the employer will prevent and control the risk of transmission of COVID-19 among workers in their place of accommodation, at the worksite and when travelling to and from the worksite.
+The infection prevention and control (IPC) protocol should outline how the employer will prevent and control the risk of transmission of COVID-19 among workers in their place of accommodation, at the worksite and when travelling to and from the worksite.